The arkansas delegation

 district 2 - U.S. Rep. french hill (r)

-Congressman French Hill is a five-term member of Congress representing a district in central Arkansas that includes the capital city of Little Rock.
-A graduate of Vanderbilt University, Congressman Hill serves on the Finance Committee; the Foreign Affairs Committee; and the Intelligence Committee.
+Congressman French Hill is a six-term member of Congress representing a district in central Arkansas that includes the capital city of Little Rock.
+A graduate of Vanderbilt University, Congressman Hill if chair of the Financial Services Committee and a member of the Intelligence Committee.
 He is married and father of two.

 Thomas Take: Safe Bet Republican